Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Examples

-More generally, any binary response model with both $F$ and $1-F$ being log-concave leads to a loss (\ref{eq:LossBinaryResponse}) that is convex in $t$.
-For these log-concavities it suffices that $F$ admits a probability density function (PDF) $f=F'$, which is itself log-concave \citep[Section 5]{pratt_concavity_1981}.
+More generally, any binary response model with both $F$ and complementary CDF $1-F$ being log-concave leads to a loss (\ref{eq:LossBinaryResponse}) that is convex in $t$.
+For these log-concavities it suffices that $F$ admits a probability density function (PDF) $f=F'$, which is itself positive and log-concave \citep[Section 5]{pratt_concavity_1981}.
 Both the standard logistic and standard normal PDFs are log-concave.
-Also, $\ln f$ is concave whenever $f\left(t\right)\propto\mathrm{e}^{-\vert t\vert^{a}}$ for some $a\geqslant1$ or $f\left(t\right)\propto t^{b-1}\mathrm{e}^{-t}$ for $t\geqslant0$ and some $b\geqslant1$, the extreme cases being the Laplace and exponential distributions, respectively.
-Other examples of distributions for which $f$ is log-concave can be found in the Gumbel, Weibull, Pareto and beta families \citep[Section 6]{pratt_concavity_1981}.
-A $t$-distribution with $0<\nu<\infty$ degrees of freedom (the standard Cauchy arising from $\nu=1$) does not have a log-concave density.
-However, both its CDF and complementary CDF are log-concave (\emph{ibid}.). \end{example} \begin{example} [\textbf{Ordered Response Model}] Consider the \emph{ordered response model}, i.e. a model for an outcome $Y\in\left\{ 0,1,\dots,J\right\} $ with
+Also, $\ln f$ is concave whenever $f$ is of the (Subbotin) form $f(t)\propto\mathrm{e}^{-\vert t\vert^{a}/a}$ for some $a\in[1,\infty)$, the extreme case being the Laplace distribution.
+See \citet[Section 6]{pratt_concavity_1981} for additional examples.
+We focus on the logit and probit cases for concreteness. \end{example}